• what is a TV promo? A reintroduction

 I did mention that there’s no “one right way” to do this job, right?
 But, if there’s one thing that each producer does differently, it’s logging.

-Some producers use markers (as described in the video)… some producers compile highlight sequences as they are watching.
+Some producers use markers (as described in the video)… some producers edit programme highlights into mini ‘sub-sequences’ as they are watching.

-Promo departments tend to focus very heavily on editing; and what producers do on the editing timeline… especially when you are a trainee.
+Promo departments tend to focus very heavily on editing; as well as what producers do on the editing timeline… especially when you are a trainee.
 But ultimately, as I said at the very beginning of the course, this job is about convincing people to watch.
 And that is done with ideas and words.
-It’s a sales job.
+It’s a sales job, not an editing job.
+Yes, there are elite editors out there getting paid a fortune to make some very impressive trailers; especially in the action and sci-fi genres.
+It is, however, a very small club.
+And the queue to get in goes back around the block.

 pro editing software options